benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- Well we need a way to manage all of this JavaScript and CSS
+- Well the industry needed a way to manage all of this JavaScript and CSS
 - We needed to store and retrieve it somewhere (npm & later yarn)
 - We needed to bundle & minify it (Webpack & Prettier)
 - We needed to verify it (ESLint & Jest)
 - As we transitioned from ES5 to ES6...
   - We wanted to use new functionality earlier (Babel)
-- Needed to be able to run all these tasks (Grunt & Gulp)
+- We needed to be able to run all these tasks (Grunt & Gulp)
-- **This is where FE engineers started to move away from just UI**
+- **This is where I slowly started to move away from just UI**
   - Working in a Node environment as well

 /////